-His book, "Obama: An Intimate Portrait," was published by Little, Brown & Company in 2017, and debuted at #1 on the New York Times bestseller list.
+His book, Obama: An Intimate Portrait, was published by Little, Brown & Company in 2017, and debuted at #1 on the New York Times bestseller list.
 It is one of the best-selling photography books of all time.

-His latest book, "Shade: A Tale of Two Presidents," also debuted at #1 on the New York Times bestseller list in October 2018.
+His more recent book, Shade: A Tale of Two Presidents, also debuted at #1 on the New York Times bestseller list in October 2018.
 Shade is a portrait in Presidential contrasts, telling the tale of the Obama and Trump administrations through a series of visual juxtapositions.
 Here, more than one hundred of Souza's unforgettable images of President Obama deliver new power and meaning when framed by the tweets, news headlines, and quotes that defined the first 500 days of the Trump White House.

 In addition to the national political scene, Souza has covered stories around the world.
 After 9/11, he was among the first journalists to cover the fall of Kabul, Afghanistan, after crossing the Hindu Kush mountains by horseback in three feet of snow.
 Also while at the Tribune, Souza was part of the staff awarded the Pulitzer Prize in 2001 for explanatory reporting on the airline industry.

-In 1992, Souza produced and published "Unguarded Moments: Behind-the-Scenes Photographs of President Reagan," a coffee-table book based on his 5 1/2 years in the White House.
+In 1992, Souza produced and published, Unguarded Moments: Behind-the-Scenes Photographs of President Reagan, based on his 5 1/2 years in the Reagan White House.
 Former Sen. Howard Baker Jr. said in his introduction to the book that Souza recorded "some of the most intimate, honest and humanizing scenes of the presidency I've ever seen."
-A updated book, "Images of Greatness: An Intimate Look at the Presidency of Ronald Reagan," was published in June 2004 by Triumph Books.
+An updated book, Images of Greatness: An Intimate Look at the Presidency of Ronald Reagan, was published in June 2004 by Triumph Books.
 Souza was also the official photographer for the June 2004 funeral of President Reagan.

 In 1996, Souza published a documentary photography book entitled, "Plebe Summer at the U.S. Naval Academy".
 The book chronicles one company of incoming midshipmen through the six-week indoctrination period of Plebe Summer.
 His 2008 book, "The Rise of Barack Obama," includes exclusive photographs of Senator Obama's rise to power.
 The book was also on the New York Times bestseller list.

 Souza has won numerous photojournalism awards including several times in the prestigious Pictures of the Year annual competition, the NPPA's Best of Photojournalism, and the White House News Photographers Association's yearly contest.